 Training Decision Trees: A Greedy Algorithm

 There is no guarantee that a decision tree trained by the process described previously will be the best possible decision tree for finding leaf nodes with the lowest impurity.
 This is because the algorithm used to train decision trees is what is called a greedy algorithm.
-In this context, this means that, at each opportunity to split a node, the algorithm is looking for the best possible split at that point in time, without any regard to the fact that the opportunities for later splits are being affected.
+In this context, this means that at each opportunity to split a node, the algorithm is looking for the best possible split at that point in time, without any regard to the fact that the opportunities for later splits are being affected.

-For example, consider the following hypothetical scenario: the best initial split for the training data of the case study involves PAY_1, as we've seen in Figure 5.4.
+For example, consider the following hypothetical scenario: the best initial split for the training data of the case study involves PAY_1, as we've seen in Figure 5.2.
 But what if we instead split on BILL_AMT_1, and then make subsequent splits on PAY_1 in the next level.
-Will this mean that the impurity of the leaf nodes will be lower?
-Even though the initial split on BILL_AMT_1 is not the best one available at first, the end result will be better if it is done this way.
-The algorithm has no way of finding solutions like this, since it only considers the best possible split at each node.
-Just to be clear, this is only a hypothetical scenario and we have no reason to suspect this of the case study data.
+Even though the initial split on BILL_AMT_1 is not the best one available at first, it is possible that the end result will be better if the tree is grown this way.
+The algorithm has no way of finding solutions like this if they exist, since it only considers the best possible split at each node and not possible future splits.

-The reason why we still use the algorithm that we previously described is because it takes substantially longer to consider all possible splits in a way that enables finding the truly optimal tree.
+The reason why we still use greedy tree growing algorithms is because it takes substantially longer to consider all possible splits in a way that enables finding the truly optimal tree.
 Despite this shortcoming of the decision tree training process, there are methods that you can use to reduce the possible harmful effects of the greedy algorithm.
 Instead of searching for the best split at each node, the splitter keyword argument to the decision tree class can be specified as random in order to choose a random feature to make a split on.
 However, the default is best, which searches all features for the best split.
 Another option, which we've already discussed, is to limit the number of features using the max_features keyword, which will be searched at each splitting opportunity.
 Finally, you can also use ensembles of decision trees such as random forests, which we will describe shortly.
-Note that all these options, in addition to possibly avoiding the ill effects of the greedy algorithm, are also options to address the overfitting that decisions trees are often criticized for.
+Note that all these options, in addition to possibly avoiding the ill effects of the greedy algorithm, are also options to address the overfitting that decision trees are often criticized for.

 Training Decision Trees: Different Stopping Criteria

 We have already reviewed using the max_depth parameter as a limit to how deep a tree will grow.
 However, there are several other options available in scikit-learn as well.
 These are mainly related to how many samples are present in a leaf node, or how much the impurity can be decreased by further splitting nodes.
-As we have already mentioned, you may be limited by the size of your dataset in terms of how deep you can grow a tree.
+As discussed above, you may be limited by the size of your dataset in terms of how deep you can grow a tree.
 And it may not make sense to grow trees deeper, especially if the splitting process is no longer finding nodes with higher purity.

 We summarize all of the keyword arguments that you can supply to the DecisionTreeClassifier class in scikit-learn here: